KOMODO NATIONAL PARK

 Before the pandemic boattrips from Lombok to Labuan Bajo including visiting Komodo National Park were very popular.

 These trips are usually 4 days/3 nights.
-Bear in mind that 4 days can be a long time regarding weather forecast!
+Bear in mind that 4 days can be a long time regarding the weather forecast!

 Actually this is the same story as with trips from Labuan Bajo when it comes to safety.

-There have been accidents reported with the most tragic one in August 2014 when a touristboat on the way to Labuan Bajo ran into a reef and sank near Sangeang island north of Sumbawa and lives were lost.
+There have been accidents reported with the most tragic one in August 2014 when a touristboat on the way to Labuan Bajo ran into a reef and sank near Sangeang island north of Sumbawa and lives

 So for safety I refer to the chapter here above.